madetech/blog/posts/overcoming_challenges_with_offshore_software_development.md

 With offshoring sometimes cutting local rates ten-fold, it provides some particularly compelling headline cost reductions.

 That said, it may be naive to assume that this cost saving will be directly realised.
-Strong software engineers bring far more to the table than just pure programming horsepower: engaging with stakeholders, interpreting commercial goals, improving software architectures etc. It's hard to perform a direct day-rate comparison.
+Strong software engineers bring far more to the table than just pure programming horsepower: engaging with stakeholders, interpreting commercial goals, improving software architectures etc. It's hard to perform a direct day rate comparison.

 It's important to note that while day rates can provide a seemingly reasonable cost comparison, the output, both in quality and ultimately quantity can vary hugely between teams.
 We've observed offshore teams staffed with 40+ people delivering a comparable output to a team of perhaps 5-strong local team.